eemeli/esfs-statutes/esfs-statutes.md

     c) to decide the places and dates of the Eurocons and Euroconferences;
     d) to discuss and decide on other matters related to the Society's activity.

-    Observers may also attend and speak, but not vote.
+    Observers may attend and speak, they may also take part in the Eurocon and Euroconference votes, and in general advisory votes.

 10. The European Committee is the leading body of the ESFS and assembles at the Eurocons and Euroconferences.
 At the request of one third of its members it shall be convened by the chairman in an Extraordinary Meeting.